vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/9-configure-storage-profile.md

 [Back: Home](README.md)

-# Configure Storage Profiles in Cloud Assembly
+# Configure Storage Profiles in VMware Aria Automation Assembler

-You configure storage for the provisioned workloads by defining a storage profile in Cloud Assembly for the specific cloud account and region.
+You configure storage for the provisioned workloads by defining a storage profile in VMware Aria Automation Assembler for the specific cloud account and region.

 ## UI Procedure